Abuse

 Another red flag is an excessive preoccupation with material wealth and status symbols.
 While they may say, it isn’t important to them, if you look closely enough, the clothes they wear and the house they live in will show their desire for status.
 Narcissists often use money to assert dominance and stroke their fragile egos.
 They might engage in reckless spending sprees on luxury items or constantly compare themselves (and their possessions) to others to feel superior.

 While I was married, there were times that I was unaware of his spending sprees.
 He would be out of town for work and go out eating and drinking every night, even paying for other people.
-And when we would go on vacation, he would tell me repeatedly how we were on a budget, but if something caught his eye, the budget was out the door!
+When we would go on vacation, he would tell me repeatedly how we were on a budget, but if something caught his eye, the budget was out the door!
 He would buy that and continue spending money.
 If I said anything, he would rage, and I wouldn’t hear the end of it.

 Pay close attention if your partner prioritizes their own material needs above yours or the needs of shared children; this selfish behavior may also extend into other areas of life.